We've covered everything you need to know for this Social Influence topic to smash your exams.

 - Outline how one study of conformity to social roles was conducted (4 marks)

-- Outline the findings of one study of conformity to social roles (4 roles)
+- Outline the findings of one study of conformity to social roles (4 marks)

 - Outline and evaluate Zimbardo’s research into conformity to social roles (12 marks for AS and 16 marks for A-level).